-The biggest criticism of group fitness classes in the strength world is that the workouts are “random” and untailored to the individual;.
-In example, Bob might take Instructor Ryan on Chest Back and Abs day the first week of November and do a lot of chest presses regular form with heavy weights, and then the next two weeks he takes another instructor who does alternating hammer presses for chest, push-ups in the third week with more back… how does Bob make progress?
+The biggest criticism of group fitness classes in the strength world is that the workouts are “random” and untailored to the individual.
+In example, Bob might take Instructor Ryan on Chest Back and Abs day the first week of November and do a lot of chest presses (regular form) with heavy weights, and then the next two weeks take another instructor who does alternating hammer presses for chest, push-ups and plans for more back exercises… how does Bob make progress?

 Bringing these @alexia_clark inspired exercises to @barrysbootcamp this morning for Chest Back and Abs day!
 In the first DL to bent-over row video you can see I started to play with the tempo of the movement since the band was low resistance.
 In the second exercise the handles of the band are around my feet.
 New leggings by @barrysbootcamp — I'm obsessed!!! #daretomove #chestbackandabs #riseandgrind #barrysbootcampboston #banded